-WASHINGTON D.C. - In a joint move which did nothing but provoke even more speculative inside the Beltway discussion, President and Mrs. Obama both issued further denials of any pre-arranged, co-conspiratorial wrong doing on their part, regarding any and all aspects related to the ongoing Lakergate affair. ("Obama Got Game: The President and the Point Guard" - The Spoof - 4 Oct.
+WASHINGTON D.C. - In a joint move which did nothing but provoke even more speculative inside the Beltway discussion, President and Mrs. Obama both issued further denials of any pre-arranged, co-conspiratorial wrong doing on their part, regarding any and all aspects related to the now otherwise ongoing "Lakergate" affair. ("Obama Got Game: The President and the Point Guard" - The Spoof - 4 Oct.
 2010)

-Complicating matters even further, in a way that has swiftly enabled the Lakergate affair to, quite dramatically, take on an altogether sensational, and seemingly forever, swirling life of its own, is the now commonly accepted assumption that while passing himself off as President Obama during his overnight stay at the White House, Mr. Fisher was, not only in periodic communication with Russian Prime Minister Putin (apparently to discuss matters centered around current military capabilities of North Korea, and certain, as yet, undetermined statistical information and personal preference proclivities believed to be related to overactive MILF porn diva Ava Lauren), but also had the steadfast faux executive branch wherewithal to conduct a somewhat heated, eleventh hour, closed-door meeting involving two high-ranking members of the Congressional Ways & Means Committee, plus a (not-so-surprising) late-arriving Dish Network Satellite TV installer, while somehow maintaining steady text message contact with KCAL -TV (LA) sports reporter John Ireland, who was, at the time, otherwise professionally engaged, covering the game in question at the Verizon Center in Washinton D.C.'s Chinatown district.
+Complicating matters even further, in a way that has swiftly enabled the "Lakergate" affair to, quite dramatically, take on an altogether sensational, and seemingly forever, swirling life of its own, is the now commonly believed and even more serious accepted assumption that while passing himself off as President Obama during his overnight stay at the White House, Mr. Fisher was, not only in periodic communication with Russian Prime Minister Putin (reportedly to discuss matters centered around current military capabilities of North Korea, and certain, as yet, undetermined statistical information and personal preference proclivities believed to be related to overactive MILF porn diva Lisa Ann), but also had the steadfast faux executive branch wherewithal to conduct a somewhat heated, eleventh hour, closed-door meeting involving two high-ranking members of the Congressional Ways & Means Committee, plus a (not-so-surprising) late-arriving Dish Network Satellite TV installer, while somehow maintaining steady text message contact with KCAL -TV (LA) sports reporter John Ireland, who was, at the time, otherwise professionally engaged, covering the game in question at the Verizon Center in Washington D.C.'s Chinatown district.

-Meanwhile, adding a little more personal grist to the mill, so to speak, is the now fairly common belief that while operating under the guise of the Commander in Chief as he was out doing his basketballing, Mr. Fisher may have inadvertently recklessly toyed with the First Lady's typically rambunctious and, for the most part, entirely receptive affections, on at least two and one-half occasions, while assigned nearby White House Secret Service were otherwise preoccupied with watching the 1 AM broadcast of "SportsCenter" on ESPN.
+Meanwhile, adding a little more personal grist to the mill, so to speak, is the now fairly common belief that while operating under the guise of the Commander in Chief while he was out doing his basketballing, Mr. Fisher may have inadvertently recklessly toyed with the First Lady's typically rambunctious and, for the most part, entirely receptive affections, on at least two and one-half occasions, while assigned nearby White House Secret Service were otherwise preoccupied with yet to be deployed Oval Office Halloween candy (mini-Three Musketeer bars & mini-bags of Sweet Tarts) while supposedly watching the 1 AM broadcast of "SportsCenter" on ESPN.

 "Seriously, I'd like to meet the gentleman, or whoever, that started this vicious set of rumors in the first place," President Obama said, as the press closed in around he, Mrs.Obama, and a noticeably all too bubbly Bilanch.